The Stutzen Rifles- Berg, Bolt, Feuer, Ischler and Pirsch

 These are short, light weight break action over-under rifles (sometimes also seen in a side by side cofiguration) which have two differant calibers, meant for hunting where both small or large game may be encountered.
 They are a specialty of several Austrian makers and are most popular there where they are used by hunters in the mountains.

-A over-under Bergstutzen made by J. Outschar’s Sohn in Ferlach in 1985.
+Above & Below: a over-under Bergstutzen made by J. Outschar’s Sohn in Ferlach in 1985.
 It is in 7 x 65R and 5.6 x 50R caliber.
 Photo courtesy Joh.
 Springer’s Erben. © Joh.
 Springer’s Erben Handels GmbH, Wien

-This is a hammer side by side Bergstutzen made by Josef Just in Ferlach before 1995.
+Below: this is a hammer side by side Bergstutzen made by Josef Just in Ferlach before 1995.
 It is in calibers .270 winchester and .222 remington Magnum.
 Photo courtesy Joh.
 Springer’s Erben.

 Bolt Action